PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - CMD (Cons): Limited capability, lacks advanced scripting and automation functions.

-- PowerShell (Pros): Advanced scripting competencies, automation assist, and deep device integration.
+- PowerShell (Pros): Advanced scripting competencies, automation assistance, and deep device integration.

 - PowerShell (Cons): More complicated, requiring knowledge of cmdlets and scripting.